 Annual Family Concerts

 The Billings Symphony Orchestra & Chorale’s annual Family Concert is specifically designed as a fun and engaging introduction to symphonic music.
-In addition to a free performance in a community outside Billings in either Red Lodge, Hardin or Columbus, a performance is held at the Alberta Bair Theater with family friendly prices.
+In addition to a free performance in a community outside Billings for students in Carbon and Stillwater Counties a performance is held at the Alberta Bair Theater with family friendly prices.

 Lesson Plans are available for music teachers to coordinate classes with the upcoming Family Concert.
 For more information or questions on current lesson plans, please contact Candy Holzer, BSO&C Education Director at email@example.com or call her at 406-252-3610.

 Adventures in Music Day (AiM Day)

 Held at the Billings Public Library the morning of our Family Concert, AiM Day offers attendees the opportunity to try out a large array of instruments.
 They also hear the BSO&C musicians play and are able to meet with them, too.